ACCIONA is participating in this initiative since 2005.

-The mission of Global Compact is to promote business sustainability through the implementation of 10 Universal Principles on Human Rights and Business, Labor Standards, the Environment and the Fight against Corruption, in the strategy of the organizations and to favor, in this way, the achievement of the Sustainable Development Goals (SDG).
+The mission of Global Compact is to promote business sustainability through the implementation of 10 Universal Principles on Human Rights and Business, Labor Standards, the Environment and the Fight against Corruption, in the strategy of the organizations and to favor, in this way, the achievement of the the Sustainable Development Goals (SDG).

 The secondment of Global Compact is voluntary and those entities who sign it pledge to uphold and disseminate the Principles, and report on their progress once they apply them in their management.
 ACCIONA reports on its progress in the Progress Report presented each year by the company's president, José Manuel Entrecanales.